sin-null/wallpaper-engine-kde-personal/README.md

 2. Going back to the terminal with the running container.
 First install all the necessary dependencies:

-sudo dnf install  mpv-libs-devel vulkan-headers plasma-workspace-devel libplasma-devel lz4-devel qt6-qtbase-private-devel qt6-qtdeclarative-devel git plasma-workspace gstreamer1-libav mpv-libs lz4 python3-websockets qt6-qtwebchannel-devel qt6-qtwebsockets-devel nano rpmdevtools extra-cmake-modules
+sudo dnf install mpv-libs-devel vulkan-headers plasma-workspace-devel libplasma-devel lz4-devel qt6-qtbase-private-devel qt6-qtdeclarative-devel git nano rpmdevtools extra-cmake-modules

 Secondly, clone the github repo like so:

 git clone --branch qt6 https://github.com/catsout/wallpaper-engine-kde-plugin

 And move into it and run these commands: \
-cd wallpaper-engine-kde-plugin \
-git submodule update --init --recursive \
+cd wallpaper-engine-kde-plugin && git submodule update --init --recursive \
 kpackagetool6 -i ./plugin

 3. We now need to edit the rpm install script, as it is outdated.
 Enter the command: